-The Michael Otto Foundation for Environmental Protection is strategically engaged in supporting future-oriented nature conservation and sustainable development.
+The Environmental Foundation Michael Otto is strategically engaged in supporting future-oriented nature conservation and sustainable development.
 Its goal is to preserve a liveable environment for future generations.
 To achieve this, it invests in education and research for environmentally friendly action and supports projects for the preservation of rivers, lakes, meadows and wetlands.
 In addition, the Foundation engages in dialogue and exchange with non-profit organisations, government, science and industry.
-In 2013, the Michael Otto Foundation for Environmental Protection celebrated its 20th anniversary.
+In 2013, the Environmental Foundation Michael Otto celebrated its 20th anniversary.

 Established in 2007, the Stiftung 2° (2° Foundation) is an initiative of CEOs, Managing Directors and family entrepreneurs.
 It stands for the long-term commitment of business leaders to climate protection.
 Together with representatives from science, society and government, the members of 2° are working on specific long-term solutions for ambitious and effective climate protection.
 The focus is on the Foundation’s overriding goal, which also gave the initiative its name: limiting average global warming to 2 degrees Celsius.